Anatomy of parameter-estimation biases in overlapping gravitational-wave signals: detector network: Analytical Expression for Biases in the Network

 After approximately integrating $\bar{J}_\alpha$ in Eq.~\eqref{eq:J_bar with SPA}, we take a specific example and numerically discuss $\bar{J}_\alpha$ as a function of $\Delta t_c$.
 In Fig.~\ref{fig:bias integral}, we show $\bar{J}_\alpha$ for three parameters, $\cal M$, $\eta$, and $d_L$, with $\Delta t_c \in [-0.1\,{\rm s}, 1\,{\rm s}]$.
 In the detector frame, the parameters of signal 1 are $m^{(1)}_1 = 30\,\mathrm{M_\odot}$, $m^{(1)}_2 = 20\,\mathrm{M_\odot}$, $D_L^{(1)} = 10\,\mathrm{Gpc}$, and the parameters of signal 2 are $m^{(2)}_1 = 27\,\mathrm{M_\odot}$, $m^{(2)}_2 = 18\,\mathrm{M_\odot}$, $D_L^{(2)} = 60\,\mathrm{Gpc}$.
 The mass parameters are the same as in the \textsc{Asymmetric} configuration in~\citet{Wang:2023ldq}, while the distance of the two signals are increased in the light of the XG detectors.
-These parameters are fixed in examples throughout this work.
-We use the \textsc{IMRPhenomD} waveform~\cite{Husa:2015iqa, Khan:2015jqa}, and adopting other waveform models, such as the \textsc{IMRPhenomXAS}~\cite{Pratten:2020fqn, Garcia-Quiros:2020qpx, Pratten:2020ceb}, does not affect the overall behaviors, only leading to small differences numerically.
+We still use the \textsc{IMRPhenomD} waveform~\cite{Husa:2015iqa, Khan:2015jqa} to align with~\citet{Wang:2023ldq}.
+Adopting the new overhaul model \textsc{IMRPhenomXAS}~\cite{Pratten:2020fqn} or including higher-order modes~\cite{Garcia-Quiros:2020qpx, Pratten:2020ceb} does not affect the overall behaviors of the bias integral significantly.
+We set the spin parameters of both signals to zero and leave a more detailed study including spin effects to future work.
+The parameters above are fixed in examples throughout this work.
 The noise PSD is taken as the CE-2 sensitivity curve~\cite{Reitze:2019dyk, Reitze:2019iox}.
 In this configuration, the second signal has a lighter mass, thus the stationary frequency can exist only for positive $\Delta t_c$, i.e., the second CBC merges after the first one.
 If there is no stationary point, Eq.~\eqref{eq:J_bar with SPA} does not hold, and the exponential term in the bias integral evolves rapidly with $f$, making the final integral close to zero.
 In Fig.~\ref{fig:bias integral}, we mark $\bar{J}_\alpha$ for $\Delta t_c\in[-0.1,0] \,{\rm s}$ in red, and find that the modulus of $\bar{J}_\alpha$ in this region is indeed smaller than that in $\Delta t_c\in[0,1] \,{\rm s}$.
 For $\Delta t_c\in[0,1] \,{\rm s}$, the three $\bar{J}_\alpha$ rotate clockwisely when $\Delta t_c$ increases, as we have found in Eq.~\eqref{eq:derivative of J_bar}.
 The speed of rotation is much faster than the change in the modulus for most positive $\Delta t_c$, which indicates that in Eq.~\eqref{eq:derivative of J_bar} the first term in the square bracket is much larger than the second one.
 It is also worth noting that the modulus of $\bar{J}_\alpha$ first increases with $\Delta t_c$ and then decreases.
 The crossing frequency of the two signals decreases when the time separation between the two signals increases, so $f^{\rm spa}$ is a monotonic decreasing function of $\Delta t_c$.
 Considering that $\calz_\alpha$ is inversely proportional to the PSD $S_n$ at $f^{\rm spa}$, the modulus of $\bar{J}_\alpha$ will first increase and then decrease as $\Delta t_c$ increases.
 For CE-2 PSD, the detector is most sensitive at ${\cal O}(10)\,{\rm Hz}$, and the maximum of $\bar{J}_\alpha$'s amplitude is reached around $f^{\rm spa} \approx 20\,{\rm Hz}$ consistently.